Uplift » How a Lawsuit Happens – a Chronology

 THE ACCIDENT HAPPENS

-This can be anything from a motor vehicle accident to a slip and fall to a medical malpractice case to the diagnosis of a condition caused by a faulty drug.
+This can be anything from a motor vehicle accident or a slip and fall to a medical malpractice case or the diagnosis of a condition caused by a faulty drug.

 CLIENT HIRES AN ATTORNEY

-Speak to an attorney to make sure he or she has your best interest in mind.
+Speak to an attorney to make sure he or she has your best interests in mind.
 You will need to sign a retainer hiring that attorney to handle your case.

 THE ATTORNEY COLLECTS DOCUMENTS ABOUT YOUR CASE